muxinc/media-chrome/docs/architecture-diagrams.md

 Media Chrome - Architecture Diagrams
 ====================================

-Any HTML element can send user input to the `MediaController` and receive media state from the `MediaController`.
+Any HTML element can *send* user input to the `MediaController` and *receive* media state from the `MediaController`.

 ### Sending

 The `MediaController` receives user input via `MediaUIEvents` like `MediaUIEvents.MEDIA_PLAY_REQUEST` or `MediaUIEvents.MEDIA_SEEK_REQUEST` for example.

+The `MediaController` may receive these events in one of two ways:

-Either 1. (see diagram below), from events fired from the `<media-controller>` element itself or its descendants.
+- In case the UI element is nested under the `<media-controller>` element, events are fired from the `<media-controller>` element itself or its descendants (see [diagram 1](#1-by-media-controller-nesting)).

   In this case the element that receives the events is the `<media-controller>` element.
 The element that is receiving the events is also called a controller **associated element**.
 The events bubble up to this associated element.

-In case 2. (see diagram below), the UI element would not be nested under the `<media-controller>` element and in turn the `<media-controller>` element will not be able to automatically receive bubbling up events.
+- In case the UI element is not nested under the `<media-controller>` element, the `<media-controller>` element will not be able to automatically receive bubbling up events (see [diagram 2](#2-by-media-controller-id)).

   For this case an **associated element** is created by targeting the `<media-controller>` via a `[media-controller="my-media-controller"]` attribute.
 The `<media-controller>` element should have a corresponding id attribute, `[id="my-media-controller"]` in this instance.

 All Media Chrome elements support the `[media-controller]` attribute and can be made an **associated element**.
-Simple HTML elements can be made associated elements but require some JavaScript to get this to work.
+Simple HTML elements can be made associated elements but require some [JavaScript](https://github.com/muxinc/media-chrome/blob/main/src/js/media-control-bar.js#L60-L64) to get this to work.

 ### Receiving